The Ultimate In Birding Tours

 Central Peru: Day 9 Lago de Junín is one of the largest lakes in Peru, second only to the enormous Lake Titicaca, and like the latter it harbours a flightless species of grebe.
 Sadly the Junín Grebe has suffered a steep decline during the last century, and our prime goal this morning is seeing this endangered endemic.
 It lives and breeds in the floating reed beds well out into the lake and so we shall go out in a motorized boat in order to find this legendary bird.
 Our expert boatmen will manoeuvre us among the reeds, where we will sort through the rather similar-looking Silvery Grebes as we try to find our quarry.

 The waters are crystal clear, often allowing for interesting views of the lake bottom, and we will also see a wide variety of other waterbirds.
 Possibilities include White-tufted Grebe, Speckled and Puna Teals, Yellow-billed Pintail and Andean Duck.
-Puna Ibises and Andean Gulls are often present in large numbers and we shall scan the shallows for Great and Snowy Egrets, Cinereous Harrier, the large garmani race of the Common Moorhen, Andean Coot and the elegant Andean Avocet.
+Puna Ibises and Andean Gulls are often present in large numbers and we shall scan the shallows for Great and Snowy Egrets, Cinereous Harrier, the large garmani race of the Common Gallinule, Andean Coot and the elegant Andean Avocet.
 The Acrocephalus-like Wren-like Rushbird and the lovely Many-coloured Rush-Tyrant are common in the reedbeds, and around the fringes of the lake, we may spot the secretive Plumbeous Rail.
 Overhead we will watch for Short-billed Pipits performing their relentless song flights, and in surrounding fields and meadows we should find a number of passerines, such as Common Miner, Black-billed Shrike-Tyrant, Andean Negrito and Ash-breasted Sierra-Finch.

 In the afternoon we shall head to Villa Rica for a two nights stay.